beyond5nines/beyond5nines.github.io/_posts/look-ma-no-servers-part-01.md

 Our first instinct was the obvious one: make the subnet bigger.
 We pulled up the VPC console, drafted the CIDR change, and were halfway through the Terraform PR before we stopped and asked: *does this actually solve it?*

 A /24 gives you 251 usable IPs.
 Four times the headroom.
 But our ENI consumption wasn't static — we'd been bumping worker counts every quarter as data volumes grew, and job durations were creeping up with them.
-We did the math: at our current growth rate, a /24 buys us maybe eighteen months.
 And here's the worse part — without the ghost ENI problem *visible*, we'd still hit silent 7:03AM failures, just less often.
 Less frequent failures that still blow the SLA are harder to catch, not easier.
 We closed the PR.

 The second instinct was architectural: eliminate the VPC binding entirely with PrivateLink.
 No VPC, no ENIs, no problem.
 We spent an afternoon mapping what it would take — and hit a wall.
-PrivateLink needs an AWS-side service endpoint to front.
-Our JFrog Artifactory runs outside AWS.
-There's nothing to front.
+PrivateLink requires an AWS service endpoint to front.
+Since our Artifactory ran outside AWS, this would require additional infrastructure we weren't prepared to build.
 Dead end.

 Sitting in the postmortem the next morning, one of us drew the ENI lifecycle on the whiteboard next to the job launch timeline and said the thing that reframed it: *the subnet isn't too small.
 The launcher is blind.*